 How did Timber Creek begin?

 From the very beginning, the establishment of Timber Creek Camp was a God-driven process.
-Guided by life-long dreams of operating a camp, David Cooke led the way in launching the vision for Timber Creek.
-His vision became a reality in 2004 as Timber Creek hosted its first group.
-Each year on this beautiful 272 acre tract of land in east central Mississippi over 7,000 people make their way to this new and exciting camp ministry!
+Guided by life-long dreams of operating a camp, David Cooke led the way by pursuing a God given vision for Timber Creek in 1999.
+This vision became a reality in 2004 as Timber Creek hosted its first group.
+Now over 8,000 people make their way to this exciting camp ministry!
 It has become a place known for its commitment to detailed service and providing the space in a crowded culture for life-change.
-At various points along the way, God has chosen to remind David and the staff of Timber Creek that His primary mode to minister is relationship.
-Now hitting its stride, Timber Creek is seeking to spread this idea through unmatched camp experiences.
+Timber Creek is about relationships!!
+Timber Creek is is committed to offering unmatched camp experiences.

 What are our Core Beliefs?

 The Bible is the Word of God: divinely inspired, inerrant, infallible rule of faith.

 There is one true God existing eternally as the Holy Trinity: Father, Son and Holy Spirit.
 One God – Three persons.

 Jesus Christ is the Son of God, born of a virgin, lived a sinless life, died on Calvary, rose from the grave and ascended into Heaven to intercede for all people.

 The Holy Spirit keeps believers current with Christ, assuring them of personal salvation, producing the fruit of God’s character, and empowering for Christian witness.